Tekhlay/Budget-app/README.md

 # 📖 [my blog] <a name="about-project"></a>

-**[my blog ]** is a web application developed with ruby and rails and allows users to read post and create new posts plus comments.
+**[Budget app ]** is a web application developed with ruby and rails which helps every one how to manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>